Modern-Treasury/t_acccounts_generator/README.md

-# Chart of Accounts Generator
+# Chart of Accounts & Fund Flow Generator

-A Python project for generating and analyzing structured financial charts of accounts using multiple LLMs through Ollama.
-Compare how different AI models approach financial accounting problems.
+A Python project for generating and analyzing structured financial charts of accounts and fund flows using multiple LLMs.
+Compare how different AI models approach financial accounting problems with a two-step workflow: first generating a chart of accounts, then creating fund flows based on those accounts.

 ## Features

 - **Multiple LLM Support**: OpenAI-compatible, Gemma, and DeepSeek models
 - **Structured Output**: Type-safe generation using Pydantic models
-- **Comparative Analysis**: Run the same prompts across multiple models and compare results
+- **Two-Step Workflow**: Generate ChartOfAccounts, then FundFlow transactions based on those accounts
+- **YAML Test Cases**: Structured test cases with separate prompts for each step
-- **Flexible Test Framework**: Plain text test cases with automatic model comparison
+- **Flexible Test Framework**: Run specific test cases with command-line arguments
-- **Rich Statistics**: Account counts, balance distributions, and performance metrics
+- **Rich Output**: Detailed account and transaction information with balance tracking
 - **Local Execution**: All models run locally via Ollama (no API keys required for most models)

 ## Installation